Zombie Parasites

 What are parasites?

-There are a whole range of organisms that live as parasites.
+There is a whole range of organisms that live as parasites .
 This means that they live off another organism.
 We are familiar with some common parasites.
 These include ticks, fleas, and worms in our guts.
 There are some parasites that control the brain of their host.
 They turn that host into a so-called “zombie.”

 Adult Deer Tick, Ixodes scapularis.
 Ticks are an example of a parasite.
 They live off another